 The dimensions of military chambers and cartridges vary slightly from the sporting version that was brought out by Remington shortly after the .223 was adopted by the military.
-Accordingly military ammunition might produce high chamber pressure in sporting rifles.
-Military cases quite often has thicker brass and starting loads must be reduced by at least 10 per cent.
+Accordingly, military ammunition might produce high chamber pressure in sporting rifles.
+Military cases quite often have thicker brass and starting loads must be reduced by at least 10 percent.

-For sporting purposes the cartridge is normally at its best using bullets of 60 grains or less.
-It is suitable for the same range of purposes as .222 Remington, and will add some yards to the effective range.
-Due to the adoption by NATO the .223 is expected to be the more popular choice in a few years by European shooters.
+For sporting purposes, the cartridge is normally at its best-using bullets of 60 grains or less.
+It is suitable for the same range of purposes as .222 Remington and will add some yards to the effective range.
+Due to its adoption by NATO the .223 is expected to be the more popular choice in a few years by European shooters.

 Box of 20